isabella232/OneScriptLang/docs/Macro.md

 after a `.method` directive that implies the data declarations are local to the method.

 #### Data Declaratives
-Data declaratvies must take the following form:
+Data declaratives must take the following form:
 ```
 [ modifier ] data-type ident [ = expression ]
 ```
-The `modfifier` can be any one of the following:
+The `modifier` can be any one of the following:

 Name | Description
 ---- | -----------
 `global` | A global data declarative means that it is available for external libriaries to see.
-`local` | A local data declarative means that it is avilable for either the local library or the method depdning where the table is defined.
+`local` | A local data declarative means that it is avilable for either the local library or the method depending where the table is defined.

 By default a data declarative is said to `local` to its position within the